agam/agam-old.github.io/source/_posts/2015-01-31-euler-21-amicable-numbers.markdown

 ```

 So this is my problem: I need to find a way to get my mental model of Haskell to perform at this speed (and clearly, it's two orders of magnitude off).
 It isn't going to be easy ...

+**EDIT**: Make that just _one_ order of magnitude.
+It's possible for Ghci to use compiled object code instead of byte code, by entering `:set -fobject-code`.
+After this, evaluating `amicables 10000` took `23.71` seconds.